Do I Need a CRM System? 10 Questions to Help You Make Your Decision

 Simply put, CRM is a “Customer Relationship Management” software.

-Knowing their customers better improves the interactions and relationships between the business and customers - ultimately retaining them and growing the business.
+Knowing their customers better improve the interactions and relationships between the business and customers - ultimately retaining them and growing the business.

 With that in mind...